- Where is “Fukushima”? Why from Tokyo?

 If you have time in Japan, we definitely recommend 2-day tour.

-You can feel Fukushima coast area one step deeper.
+You can learn about Fukushima coast area one step deeper.

 Pt 1: Spent part of the day driving through “no entry” zones and walking through recently reopened sections of Okuma (大熊町).
 Radiation levels changed radically depending on the section. #hopefukushima pic.twitter.com/c8HE5OGPcY— Norman England ノーマン・イングランド (@normancengland) October 1, 2019